 One of the measurements that counts towards financial aid eligibility is your grade point average.
 At Foothill College in California, for example, students must maintain at least a 2.0 cumulative GPA and earn at least a 2.0 GPA every quarter in order to maintain eligibility for financial aid.

-Most colleges require that students complete a minimum number of the courses in which they enroll if they are to continue to receive financial aid.
-At Northeast Texas Community College, for example, a student who registers for 12 semester credits must complete at least 9 credits by the end of the semester in order to remain eligible for aid.
+Most colleges require that students complete a minimum number of the courses they enroll in if they are to continue receiving financial aid.
+At Northeast Texas Community College, for example, a student who registers for 12-semester credits must complete at least 9 credits by the end of the semester in order to remain eligible for aid.